 Amplified Noise at Special Events

-It’s important to review the noise ordinance to know all of the specific requirements for amplified noise at private special events.
-However, the key points are that the maximum decibel limit at the perimeter of the private special event is 80dBA between the hours of 9 a.m. and 8 p.m. (the Environmental Health Department has a noise meter you may borrow).
-After 8 p.m. regular noise ordinance levels apply.
-Don’t forget to give the neighbors a seven day advance notice!
+- Review the noise ordinance to know all of the specific requirements for amplified noise at public special events.
+However, the key points are that the maximum decibel limit at the perimeter of the event is 80dBA between the hours of 9 a.m. and 8 p.m. (the Environmental Health Department has a noise meter you may borrow).
+Don’t forget to give the neighbors a seven-day advance notice!